survival-lumc/FineGrayCovarMI/README.md

-# Multiple imputation for the Fine-Gray model
+# Multiple imputation for the Fine--Gray model

 [Project in progress]